The following minimum standards are required for devices connected to the University network.

 In particular, historically insecure services such as Telnet, FTP, SNMP, POP, and IMAP must be replaced by their encrypted equivalents.

 Unauthorized physical access to an unattended device can result in harmful or fraudulent modification of data, fraudulent e-mail use, or any number of other potentially dangerous situations.
 When reasonable and appropriate, devices must be configured to authenticate upon logon.
 When reasonable and appropriate, devices must be configured to "lock" and require a user to authenticate if left unattended for more than ten minutes.
-Laptops and PDA devices must be secured from unauthorized access.
+Laptops, tablets and other mobile devices must be secured from unauthorized access.

 If a service is not necessary for the intended purpose or operation of the device that service should be disabled.